Monitor-Break/Additions/README.md

 # Notice on use

 This code is not written with other people in mind so usefulness may vary.
-Anyone is free to use it however, and it won't break anything when imported into your unity project.
+Anyone is free to use it however, and it won't break anything when imported into your project.